Home » Solutions » Lasers and devices » LED

 • Sensitive or reactive skin : redness, rosacea, skin inflammation.

-• Reduction of redness.
+• Improvement of redness.

 • Reduction of periorbital fine lines.

-A LED treatment session at the clinic generally lasts between 20 and 30 minutes.
+An LED treatment session at the clinic generally lasts between 20 and 30 minutes.
 Here are the typical steps of a session.

 LED treatment can be used alone for a glow-up or as part of a more comprehensive care protocol.
 It is often combined with other aesthetic treatments to maximize their effects :